PelionIoT/scripts-edge/ostree/README.md

    Where:

    - `base-repo`  is the absolute path to the base repo folder for upgrade.
-   - `update-repo` is the absolute path to the repo if two seperated build trees are to be used.
+   - `update-repo` is the absolute path to the repo if two separated build trees are to be used.
    - `output-dir` is the absolute path to the output folder for upgrade artifacts.

 Notes: